Making History: An Introduction to the Study and Writing of History (20 credits)

 War and Revolution in Vietnam, 1930-1975 (20 credits)

 In this module, you will study the origins, course and consequences of one of the most violent conflicts of the twentieth century.
-While the US war of 1965-1973 will feature strongly, the module also seeks to understand the conflict in its wider international context, and to give the Vietnamese, both northern and southern, a prominent place in their own story.
+While the US war of 1965-1973 will feature strongly, the module also seeks to understand the conflict in its wider international context, to give the Vietnamese, both northern and southern, a prominent place in their own story, and to reflect on the cultural impact or war in literature, film and music.

 Roman Frontiers: Life and Interaction at the Edges of Empire (20 credits)